 How Your Body Benefits: With a plentiful supply of vitamin D, you may enjoy strong bones, a healthy cardiovascular system, stronger immunity, improved mood, and enhanced brain health.
 The vitamin may also offer valuable diabetes and weight loss support.

-This antioxidant is another excellent source for reducing oxidative stress and potentially slowing the resulting physical and psychological signs of aging.
+This antioxidant made up of three potent amino acids is another excellent source for reducing oxidative stress and potentially slowing the resulting physical and psychological signs of aging.
 It’s a key component—along with B Complex, vitamins B and C, magnesium, and zinc—in the popular fatigue-fighting Myers’ Cocktail IV.

 Our bodies require sufficient amounts of magnesium every day for proper function, which earns magnesium the title of macronutrient.
 Our bones benefit greatly from magnesium, especially for anyone at risk of osteoporosis because of weak or brittle bones.
 Studies also indicate magnesium’s potential to lower disease risk for type 2 diabetes and heart disease.